DuncanRitchie/DuncanRitchie/README.md

 # Hi.
 I’m Duncan Ritchie.
-I am an apprentice software developer, knowledgeable of HTML, CSS, JavaScript, Excel, MySql, Java, and C#.
+I am a junior software developer, knowledgeable of HTML, CSS, JavaScript, Excel, MySql, Java, and C#.

-I studied for twenty-four weeks at the web development bootcamp Code Nation, who are now overseeing my apprenticeship at the R&D consultancy Information Catalyst.
+I studied for twenty-four weeks at the web development bootcamp Code Nation, and I work for the R&D company Information Catalyst.
+This enabled me to fulfil an apprenticeship.

 Code I wrote for my apprenticeship is on [my second GitHub account](https://github.com/DuncanRitchie2).